 Reopening – Building and Services Status

-Until further notice, we are holding all services virtually.
+Until further notice, we are holding church services virtually.

 The Board and the Reopening Task Force Committee are hard at work determining the actions and timing to re-open our building and hold in-person services.